adellegia/adellegia.github.io/cv.md

 ## Education

-- Master of Data Science for Public Policy, Hertie School of Governance in Berlin (September 2021 --- June 2023)
+- Master of Data Science for Public Policy (_Merit Scholar_), Hertie School of Governance in Berlin (September 2021 --- June 2023)

+- Master of Science in Statistics, (_9 units completed_) University of the Philippines --- Diliman (September 2020 --- June 2021)

 - Bachelor of Science in Statistics (_Cum Laude_), University of the Philippines --- Diliman (June 2012 --- June 2016)